-During your pregnancy, your visits will be scheduled about every 4-5 weeks until 30 weeks, then every 2-3 weeks until you are 36 weeks and then every week until the birth of your baby.
-This is approximately the same number of times a doctor would see you, but our visits are longer - averaging around 30 minutes.
+During your pregnancy, your visits will be scheduled about every 5 weeks until 30 weeks, then every 3 weeks until you are 36 weeks and then every week until the birth of your baby.
+This is approximately the same number of times a doctor would see you, but our visits are longer - usually 30 minutes.
 During these visits we will discuss your screening and diagnostic options, as well as prescriptions and therapies that could make a difference to you.
 We will get to know each other very well before your birthing day.
-I make myself available as much as possible to address your concerns.
-You can page any time with an urgent concern, and leave non-urgent voice messages that will be answered during business hours.
+You can page any time with an urgent concern, and leave non-urgent voice messages or emails that will be answered within a few business days.
 You don’t need a referral to receive midwifery care.
-Contact me to see if it is right for you.
+Contact us to see if our care is right for you!

 As midwives are fully integrated into the health care system, you have access to all lab work, diagnostics, medications and procedures related to pregnancy.
 The advantage is that midwives explain the risks and benefits of all these options so you can be the primary decision maker.
 If your pregnancy becomes complicated, just like family doctors, midwives consult and work with the necessary specialists, like obstetricians or paediatricians, to ensure you and your baby’s safety.